hariguru/harigurumoorthi.page/_posts/2023-02-03-a-generic-model-to-define-and-implement-a-practice.md

 ![ChatGPT-SRE](/assets/images/capability-model/chatGPT-sre.png)

 Goodness!
 It is really good.
-The challenge is very point is broad.
+The challenge is every point is broad.
 I tried different capabilities like cloud, devops, and agile. the steps are more or less the same.
 I thought I can help to generalize this better.
-So this is the blog with a picture (which can speak 1000 words) that it can’t do😊.
+So this is the blog with a picture (which can speak 1000 words) that chatGPT can’t do😊.
 I will explain this with an example of implementing SRE Practice.

 ## Starting with foundational principles
 Wikipedia defines principles as “a proposition or value that is a guide for behaviour or evaluation.
 In law, it is a rule that has to be or usually is to be followed.”
 This is so important that model our every action.